madan96/La-Z-Boy/README.md

 This project is still under development.

-Check demo version at [Heroku App](https://protected-cove-85139.herokuapp.com/)
+Check demo version at [Heroku App](https://protected-cove-85139.herokuapp.com/) (Use channels like Movies-Now, Star-Movies, etc.)

 ### Dependencies
 -----------------